avcton/avcton.github.io/content/Literature/NLP/N-Grams.md

   $$

   Where N = Total Class Instances, $N_i$ is the combined frequency count of the classes with $i$<sup>th</sup> frequency rank

 ## Cons

 * No long term dependency
 * Might limit the context when predicting next word
 * Generating text might not be a good idea

-* N-gram models might overfit the data and start producing the same text as it sees in the training data and thus there won't be any creativity
+  * n-gram models might overfit the data and start producing the same text as it sees in the training data and thus there won't be any creativity

+---